 Three application types that thrive in Docker containers

-Five drawbacks of using container technology
+Five drawbacks using container technology

 Exploring the relationship between containers and cloud